Arrondissement of Cayenne

-The arrondissement of Cayenne is an arrondissement of France in the French Guiana department in French Guiana region.
-It has 10 communes.
-Its population is 180,493 (2021), and its area is 17,029 km2.
-It is the smallest of the three arrondissements in French Guiana, but also its most populated.
+The arrondissement of Cayenne is an arrondissement of France located in the French Guiana department and region.
+Established in 1947, the arrondissement spans 17,029 square kilometers and contains ten communes, having historically been subdivided into 16 cantons.
+As of the 2023 official estimate, it had a population of 183,285, making it the smallest of the three arrondissements in French Guiana, but also its most populated.

 Composition

 The communes of the arrondissement of Cayenne, and their INSEE codes, are: